 can be called in a 10 minute period.

-- This function can be used to ensure that event listeners are applied correctly when pages are in the browser's in-memory cache.
+This method can be used to ensure that event listeners are applied correctly when pages are in the browser's in-memory cache.

 , you'll see the modified version here.